Just putting more police on the street won’t work.

 Make no mistake.
 Most of these acts appear to be committed by young black men.
 So, what is the best solution to the problem?
 Police stings?
 More patrols?
 Indiscriminate shooting at the mere sight of 4 black men walking in your neighborhood??
 Recently, shots were fired by a car thief when yelled at by the vehicle owner.
 This escalation to violence is really dangerous.
 It skips a simple solution.

-Our citizens just passed a millage to support parks and recreation.
+Our citizens recently passed a millage to support parks and recreation.
 This was an important decision by the citizens of the city.
 It reflects an understanding of the importance of a holistic approach to making our city a great place to work and live.
 This tax rededication was passed by ¾ of the public.
 People get it.
 We have to pay our hard-earned money to invest in stuff that is important and expensive.
 Even though computing and quantifying the actual benefits of good parks and recreation is kinda like catching wind.

 Similarly, investing in a well-publicized, universally recognized jobs training and placement program designed with life skills training for young disenfranchised young black men would result in fewer guys walking the streets late at night puling car handles.